peitalin/map-rumors/README.md

 3. Sellers can discover the value of their properties without exposing themselves by officially listing their property.
 4. Expand the size and liquidity of the real-estate market 10-fold.
 5. Turning Real-Estate into a product that 99% of people use, crowdsourcing localized property information.
+6. ALlowing people the freedom and mobility to move anywhere in the world at a moment's notice.

 #### What does this mean for Agents?